 They are extremely oriented towards doing as much damage as possible in the shortest period, they may suffer from prolonged melees with average Toughness although they have a good pool of wounds.

 Their main ability, Blood for the Blood God, for a Double allows them a bonus move or attack if they fell down an enemy in the same activation.
-Extra attacks for a double is quite good.
+Extra attacks or board control for a Double is quite good.

-If it’s a leader to put an enemy down then can be upgraded to Locus of Fury for a Triple, giving everyone in melee in a 6” bubble an extra +1 attack.
+If it’s a leader to put an enemy down then you can use Locus of Fury for a Triple instead, giving everyone in melee in a 6” bubble an extra +1 attack.

 Movement is not a concern for this warband with Bloodcrushers on 6” and Flesh Hounds on 8”, plus the bonus move from Blood for the Blood God and Flesh Hounds signature ability, Hungry for Flesh, allowing them a bonus move if within at least 6” of an enemy.

-If you have spare Doubles and you cannot use the 2 abilities above, then you can use Decapitating Strike on your Bloodletters to increase up to 7 their damage on critical hit.
+If you have spare Doubles and you cannot use the 2 abilities above, then you can use Decapitating Strike on your Bloodletters to increase up to 7 their damage on critical hits.

 It relies on rolling 6s on 4 dice (5 if you activated Locus of Fury) so it may not do much most of the time but remains quite thematic when a single Bloodletter can impale a much more blazoned enemy with a couple of critical hits.

 Bloodcrushers can damage at the end of their movement using a Triple (Murderous Charge) but for the rest they cost 15 points more than a Flesh Hound for 10 wounds more but 2” less movement.
 A combination of the two can cover most situations where the Hounds can pursue and engage early any enemy, while the Juggernauts can do impact damage on the biggest enemy hitters.